Amit Kothari

 Test both if your timeline allows it.

 The right choice depends on your actual constraints.
 Data must stay in EU?
 Vertex AI wins.
 Need extended thinking or new context management features the day Anthropic ships them?
 Direct API wins.
-Already managing 50 GCP services with sophisticated IAM policies?
+Already managing 50 GCP services with complex IAM policies?
 Vertex AI makes sense.
 Small team wanting simple AI access?
 Direct API reduces friction.

 Mid-size companies in the 50 to 500 employee range face this decision most acutely.
 Large enough to have compliance requirements.
 Small enough that operational complexity hurts.
-You probably don’t have dedicated cloud infrastructure teams to manage Vertex AI sophistication you might not actually need.
+You probably don’t have dedicated cloud infrastructure teams to manage Vertex AI complexity you might not actually need.

 Use direct API unless you have a specific, non-negotiable reason for the Vertex layer.
 You can always migrate to Vertex AI later if data residency or IAM integration becomes critical.
 The reverse migration is harder.

 Map your actual requirements before your infrastructure assumptions make the decision for you.
 “We already use GCP” is not a technical constraint.
-It’s a habit.
+It’s basically a habit.

 About the Author

 Amit Kothari is an experienced consultant, advisor, coach, and educator specializing in AI and operations for executives and their companies.
-With 25+ years of experience and as the founder of Tallyfy (raised $3.6m), he helps mid-size companies identify, plan, and implement practical AI solutions that actually work.
+With 25+ years of experience, he is the Co-Founder & CEO of Tallyfy® (raised $3.6m, the Workflow Made Easy® platform) and Partner at Blue Sheen, an AI advisory firm for mid-size companies.
+He helps companies identify, plan, and implement practical AI solutions that actually work.
 Originally British and now based in St. Louis, MO, Amit combines deep technical expertise with real-world business understanding.
+Read Amit's full bio →

 Disclaimer: The content in this article represents personal opinions based on extensive research and practical experience.
 While every effort has been made to ensure accuracy through data analysis and source verification, this should not be considered professional advice.
 Always consult with qualified professionals for decisions specific to your situation.